-Mr. Osadchiy began his career in 2008 as a corporate lawyer in the Moscow office of a magic circle law firm, where he represented major domestic and international clients in M&A transactions, primarily in the telecommunications, transport, mining and retail sectors.
-He also acquired considerable experience advising clients on large PPP and concession projects, some of the first in Russia, including the award winning €1.8bn airport development scheme in St. Petersburg and the $2bn toll road concession in the Moscow region.
+Mr. Osadchiy began his career as a corporate lawyer in the Moscow office of a Magic Circle firm, where he represented domestic and international clients in M&A transactions, primarily in the telecommunications, transport, and retail sectors.
+He also acquired considerable experience advising clients on PPP and concession projects, some of the largest in Eastern Europe.

 Mr. Osadchiy graduated from the Russian Academy of Justice magna cum laude and obtained an LL.M. from Columbia Law School.
 He also holds a Master of Laws in Comparative Dispute and International Dispute Resolution from Queen Mary University of London, where he graduated first in his specialisation.
 Whilst at Queen Mary, he was a research assistant to a prominent arbitrator and academic.

 Mr. Osadchiy’s recent publications include “State Courts’ Attitude to Arbitrator Challenge Applications: Rich Tapestry of Arbitrator Bias Standards,” Bahrain Chamber for Dispute Resolution International Arbitration Review (July, 2021); “The Guide to Energy Arbitrations - Third Edition: Compensation in Energy Arbitration,” Global Arbitration Review (January, 2019); “Emergency Relief in Investment Treaty Arbitration: A Word of Caution,” Journal of International Arbitration (2017), and “Winning by Design: An Outsider’s View on Third-Party Funding at Vannin Capital,” Funding in Focus (2017).
-He also helped co-author a chapter on provisional measures in a leading commentary on the LCIA Rules (2014).
+He also assisted in writing a chapter on provisional measures in a leading commentary on the LCIA Rules (2014).